canonical/lxd/doc/explanation/storage.md

 Sharing the file system with the host is usually the most space-efficient way to run LXD.
 In most cases, it is also the easiest to manage.

-This option is supported for the `dir` driver, the `btrfs` driver (if the host is Btrfs and you point LXD to a dedicated sub-volume) and the `zfs` driver (if the host is ZFS and you point LXD to a dedicated data set on your zpool).
+This option is supported for the `dir` driver, the `btrfs` driver (if the host is Btrfs and you point LXD to a dedicated sub-volume) and the `zfs` driver (if the host is ZFS and you point LXD to a dedicated dataset on your zpool).

 #### Dedicated disk or partition
 Having LXD use an empty partition on your main disk or a full dedicated disk keeps its storage completely independent from the host.